alessandropadrinofficial/fullstack_nanodegree/README.md

 Create the Views given below.
 Then exit psql.

-Now execute the Python file - python logs_analysis.py.
+Execute the Python file - python logs_analysis.py.

-CREATE THE FOLLOWING VIEWS FOR QUESTION 2 AND QUESTION 3:
+CREATE THE FOLLOWING VIEWS FOR QUESTION 3:

 Views for Question 3
 ```